Ken Vargo

 Kenneth Vargo (born c.
 1934) is an American gridiron football player who played for the Ottawa Rough Riders.
 He played college football at Ohio State University.
-Vargo was selected in the ninth round of the 1956 NFL draft by the Chicago Bears, but played instead in the CFL.
+Vargo was selected 106th overall in the ninth round of the 1956 NFL draft by the Chicago Bears, but played instead in the CFL.
 He was named an all-star for the 1956 CFL season.